 Outlier payments-CMS makes outlier payments for individual services that cost hospitals much more than the payment rates for the services' APC groups.
-In 2021, CMS defines an outlier as a service with costs that exceed 1.75 times the APC payment rate and exceed the APC payment rate by at least \$5,300.
+In 2022, CMS defines an outlier as a service with costs that exceed 1.75 times the APC payment rate and exceed the APC payment rate by at least \$6,175.
 For a service meeting both thresholds, CMS will reimburse the hospital for 50 percent of the difference between the cost of furnishing the service and 1.75 times the APC rate.
-For 2021, CMS is limiting aggregate outlier payments to 1 percent of total OPPS payments.
-CMS will make the outlier payments budget neutral by reducing the conversion factor in the OPPS by 1 percent.
+Outlier payments are financed by a prospective offsetting reduction to the conversion factor.
+For 2022, CMS limited aggregate outlier payments to 1 percent of total OPPS payments, and accordingly reduced the conversion factor by 1 percent.

 Hold-harmless payments-The OPPS has permanent hold-harmless status for 11 cancer centers and for children's hospitals.
 If OPPS payments for these hospitals are lower than those they would have received under previous policies, CMS provides additional payments to make up the difference.
-Also, CMS makes hospital-specific proportional adjustments to the OPPS payment rates received by the 11 cancer centers so that the ratio of OPPS payments to OPPS costs (the payment-to-cost ratio (PCR)) of each cancer center equals the average PCR among all other hospitals that provide services under the OPPS minus 1 percentage point.
-Finally, CMS adds 7.1 percent to the OPPS payments for services furnished by rural sole-community hospitals (SCHs) beginning in 2006, excluding drugs and biologics.
+Also, CMS makes hospitalspecific proportional adjustments to the OPPS payment rates received by the 11 cancer centers so that the ratio of OPPS payments to OPPS costs (the paymentto-cost ratio (PCR)) of each cancer center equals the average PCR among all other hospitals that provide services under the OPPS minus 1 percentage point.
+Finally,

+CMS adds 7.1 percent to the OPPS payments for services furnished by rural sole-community hospitals (SCHs) beginning in 2006, excluding drugs and biologics.
 CMS makes these additional payments to cancer centers and rural SCHs budget neutral by applying the same proportional reduction to payments for all other hospitals.4

 Payment updates-CMS reviews and revises the APCs and their relative weights annually.
 The review considers changes in medical practice, changes in technology, addition of new services, new cost data, and other relevant information.
 The Balanced Budget Refinement Act of 1999 requires CMS to consult with a panel of outside experts as part of this review.

-CMS also annually updates the conversion factor by the hospital market basket index minus a multi-factor productivity adjustment.
+CMS also annually updates the conversion factor by the hospital market basket index minus a multi-factor productivity adjustment. ■

-- 1 The number of hospitals providing services under the OPPS differs between this document and Chart 7-10 of MedPAC's June 2021 Data Book because we include all hospitals in this document while our data book is limited to short-term hospitals. - 2 This includes beneficiaries who received services that are covered under the OPPS but received those services in critical access hospitals. - 3 By statute, coinsurance for a service paid under the OPPS cannot exceed the hospital inpatient deductible (\$1,484 in 2021).
+- 1 The number of hospitals providing services under the OPPS differs between this document and Chart 7-10 of MedPAC's June 2022 Data Book because we include all hospitals in this document while our data book is limited to short-term hospitals. - 2 This includes beneficiaries who received services that are covered under the OPPS but received those services in critical access hospitals. - 3 By statute, coinsurance for a service paid under the OPPS cannot exceed the hospital inpatient deductible (\$1,600 in 2023).
 As CMS creates larger payment bundles in the OPPS, the number of services where the coinsurance exceeds this threshold has increased.
 Consequently, many services have copayment amounts that are less than 20 percent of their payment rates. - 4 For cancer centers, CMS first determines their OPPS payments with the additional payments then determines their hold-harmless payments based on those augmented payments.